Updated Nov. 23, 2017

 4. I am looking to find DNA relatives who live in Russia and/or Ukraine.

-Test with Family Tree DNA, the only company that sends DNA tests to Russia and Ukraine.
+Test with Family Tree DNA, the only company of the big three that sends DNA tests to Russia and Ukraine.

-5. My Russian relatives came to the USA in the late 19th and early 20th centuries.
+5. My Russian relatives came to the English-speaking world of the USA, Canada, England and Australia in the late 19th and early 20th centuries.
 I am looking for descendants of those relatives.

 Test with AncestryDNA.